eerio/neergaard-logspace-characterization/README.md

   bits.

-- it is instructive to try the logspace-evaluator on the non-linear BC-function Examples.cbv_show.
+- it is instructive to try the logspace-evaluator on the non-linear BC-function `Examples.cbv_show`.
 It ends up looping infinitely because more than one bit of the recursive call is needed.

 Due to the restrictions on SML/NJ int type the evaluator is limited to